xnvme/xnvme/docs/tutorial/devs/index.rst

 .. code-block:: bash

-  # Create a cijoe-config for a qemu-guest with Debian Bullseye
+  # Create a cijoe-config for a qemu-guest with Debian Trixie
-  cp cijoe/configs/debian-bullseye.toml ~/.config/cijoe/cijoe-config.toml
+  cp cijoe/configs/debian-trixie.toml ~/.config/cijoe/cijoe-config.toml

   # Provision the machine
   make cijoe-guest-setup-xnvme-using-git